 I’m pretty pleased that we found a way to create a faceted insert to drop into Nunn Design Bezels.
 It is a challenge to find a mold that will be a perfect fit for the selection of bezels we offer, but this solution allows you to make your own mold!

-Once you have the mold, you can create a faceted insert in any color of Crystal Clay that you want to use.
+Once you have the mold, you can create a faceted insert in any color of Epoxy Clay that you want to use.
 You can also use the mold to create resin inserts!

 Fast Tutorial Video: